nicoalba/pyth-price-solana/README.md

 ## Troubleshooting

-- **Program id mismatch**: keep `declare_id!`, `Anchor.toml`, and `target/deploy/*.json` in sync.
+- **Program ID mismatch**: keep `declare_id!`, `Anchor.toml`, and `target/deploy/*.json` in sync.
 - **Stale price**: fetch just before sending; adjust `MAX_AGE_SECS` if needed.
 - **Version friction**: pin the receiver/sdk versions as shown above.

 ## Use a price feed account instead (optional)

-If you always want the latest price without posting an update each time, you can pass a *price feed account* (a stable address derived from *feed id + shard*) directly to your instruction.
+If you always want the latest price without posting an update each time, you can pass a *price feed account* (a stable address derived from *feed ID + shard*) directly to your instruction.
 You still enforce freshness and confidence; an offchain writer must keep that feed account updated.
 This guide focuses on the *price update account* flow because it is explicit and easy to reproduce on devnet.